 Some users can get the game running properly by running Steam.exe in administrator mode.
 This can be done by right-clicking on the .exe file and selecting “Run as administrator.”
 If that doesn’t work, try running the game’s .exe file in administrator mode as well.

-4. Update your Video/Graphics Drivers and Windows Operating System
+4. Update your graphics drivers and Windows Operating System

 Try updating your video card drivers, as oftentimes outdated drivers can cause a variety of issues ranging anywhere from in-game graphical problems, to the game not starting, and more.